mlr-org/mlr3keras/README.md

 ## Status

-`mlr3keras` is in very early stages of development, and currently under development.
+`mlr3keras` is in very early stages, and currently under development.
 Functionality is therefore experimental and we do not guarantee *correctness*, *safety* or *stability*.
 It builds on top of the (awesome) R packages `reticulate`, `tensorflow` and `keras`.
 Comments, discussion and issues/bug reports and PR's are **highly** appreciated.

 If you want to **contribute**, please propose / discuss adding functionality in an issue in order to avoid unnecessary or duplicate work.